voxpupuli/puppet-prometheus/REFERENCE.md

 Data type: `Optional[String]`

-The SELinux role context for the files, if SELinux is enabled on the system
+The SELinux role context for the files

 Default value: `undef`